 Then, using your hands, pull off the top.
 Rip out any extra breading inside the loaf.
 You want to create a hole.
 Be careful not too cut or rip out too much.
 All you need is a medium sized hole to fit the dip inside.

 Here are 8 more dips you can make in a bread bowl!

 Can You Make This Cold Spinach Dip Ahead Of Time?

 Why of course you can!
 You can make any dip ahead of time.
 The real question is, “Can you pull this straight out if the fridge as guests arrive??

 Because this spinach dip recipe is a COLD spinach dip that can be stored in the fridge until your ready to serve it!
 Hooray to not reheating something for a change! 🙂

 How Long Does Homemade Spinach Dip Last?

-I have kept my dip up to 4 days and we are all alive and healthy!
-Lol!
-Stick to the 3-4 day rule and most dips should be fine as long as they are kept in the refrigerator in a sealed container.
+It is best to stick to the 3-4 day rule.
+Most dips will stay fresh as long as they are kept in the refrigerator in a tightly sealed container!

 Can Leftover Spinach Dip Be Frozen?